 The cost of a Nevada background check also varies depending on where you obtain the report.
 As mentioned above, government agencies can cost $27.00 with additional fees.
 These reports only include limited information and do not give you a full picture of your candidate.

-The most cost-efficient background checks come from third-party companies who have packages available to fit your specific background screening needs.
+The most cost-efficient background checks come from third-party companies like iprospectcheck who have packages available to fit your specific background screening needs.
 You will only pay for the information you need.

 iprospectcheck: Your Trusted Partner for Nevada Background Checks